 Go instant – For breakfast, you should think instant coffee and oatmeal.
 They are quick and fuel-efficient sources of food.
-On the mornings that are too cold, you should eat some protein bar to get you up and moving.
+On the mornings that are too cold, you should eat some protein bars to get you up and to move.
 Make some stops along your way for some added oatmeal.

 Be calorie-conscious – Bring along some fat and calorie-rich snacks for your lunch.
 These include the powder supplements, dried fruits, chocolates, seeds, nuts, and protein bars.
 You may wish to carry along also some salami and hard cheese.